niteshrawal12/Image-Compression-with-K-Mean-Clustering/README.md

 .
 ________________________________________

-Image Compression with K-Mean Clustering #MLproject #completed Unsupervised Technique based on 16 million colors represented as 16 colors to compress the image
+Image Compression with K-Mean Clustering #MLproject Unsupervised Technique based on 16 million colors represented as 16 colors to compress the image
 That involved k-means clustering with scikit-learn and Python to compress images by Creating interactive, GUI components in Jupyter notebooks using Jupyter widgets where i have used  essential modules and helper functions from NumPy, Matplotlib, scikit-learn, and Jupyter Widgets. staring from #Datapreprocessing to Import images from a local directory and store them as numpy arrays. then